 One of the main features of the WordPress web content management software is that you can quickly enhance your WordPress website or blog’s functionality using plugins.

-What Are Plugins?
+What Are WordPress Plugins?

-You download and install an app!
+Why, simple … you download and install an app!

 (… there are also social sharing plugins for WordPress users!)